 At the Love Parade in Duisburg died 19 under panic and shoving in a large crowd.
 At Roskilde Festival died nine in 2000.

-Roskilde Police Report – Report into accident at Roskilde Festival 30th June 2000
+Roskilde Police Report – Report into the accident at Roskilde Festival 30th June 2000

 Rock Festival Safety – Danish Government